swellee/reaction/README.md

         ...
       }
     + and have you noticed that there's a ```sth:sth2``` above? sometimes, the prop's name of different moduleStore maybe the same, eg: both mStoreB and mStoreC has a prop named 'sth', when injected those two into one Component, you can use a ```:``` gamar to rename the injected prop. so, the above code will inject a 'sth2' prop to PageA and refers to 'mStoreC.sth'
-  - during the runtime, please call [doAction](#apis) if you want to change the relative moduleStore's some props. for example, when click a button, change the 'count'. usually, you need to declare a moduleAction to do this, here we go:
+  - during the runtime, please call [doAction](#apis) if you want to change the relative moduleStore's some props. for example, when click a button, change the 'count'. usually, you need to declare a moduleAction to do this, a moduleAction represents an integrated opreation to make changes to its relative moduleStore. here we go:
     + ```typescript
       export const increaseCountAction: MoudleAction = {
         module: MODULE_A,